 Editorial Assistance Awards

 - Support for a graduate student worker.
-Faculty will be given funds to pay $15/hour for 4–10 hours per week to hire (a) graduate student(s) to provide editorial assistance.
-The graduate student worker(s) must be (an) hourly-paid, matriculated part- or full-time graduate student(s) in good standing at UC.
+Faculty will be given funds to pay $15/hour for 4 to 10 hours per week to hire one or more graduate students to provide editorial assistance.
+The graduate student worker(s) must be hourly-paid, matriculated part- or full-time graduate student(s) in good standing at UC.
 The student(s) may have additional awards or assistantships, but their combined hourly work cannot exceed 24 hours per week* when classes are in session (40hr/week when not in session).
 The funds are awarded for 12 months and are available as early as July 1, 2023, i.e., the start of the fiscal year.

 Faculty who apply for, but do not receive, funds for a graduate assistantship position will automatically be considered for funding for a graduate student worker.

 Editorial Assistance Awards may be renewed only if selected by the committee through the formal application process each year.
 Generally, there is a three-year limit on receiving an editorial assistantship for a journal not permanently housed at the University of Cincinnati.

 Electronic applications are due via the online submission form by Monday, January 30, 2023.
 You may save your progress in the form and return later.

 Recipients of this award will be notified by Wednesday, February 15, 2023.
 Please direct any questions to Megan Tischner (email@example.com), 513-556-2379, ML 0627.

 The application for the Editorial Assistance Awards is available online at https://form.jotform.com/223324433664049.
 The application must be submitted by Monday, January 30, 2023, by 11:59 p.m.
 You may save your progress and return later to this form.

 The application form requires:

 - Your information (name, title, unit, email, phone)